 Learn Believe Achieve

-As a school, through discussions with parents, governors, staff and children, we have identified Christian Values, Curriculum Drivers and Learning Muscles which provide the foundations for the curriculum we deliver, takes into consideration the context of our school and embeds the school's vision.
+As a school, through discussions with parents, governors, staff and children, we have identified Christian Values and Curriculum Drivers which provide the foundations for the curriculum we deliver, takes into consideration the context of our school and embeds the school's vision.

 Our drivers are areas that we value as a school; they give focus to learning opportunities and are embedded throughout teaching and learning, developing the child as a whole.

 We want children to grow up feeling valued and knowing they have a contribution to make.
 We recognise and respect the range of beliefs and cultures in our world.

 We aim for children will be excited by the real world, engaging in rich experiences to develop their imagination.
 We develop confidence by learning to manage mistakes.

 We aim for children will develop their imagination using rich vocabulary from a range of books to communicate effectively with confidence and enthusiasm.

 We want children to be healthy, both physically and mentally.
 We believe mental and physical strength is key to be successful and happy.

 Our school’s Christian character contributes significantly to the academic achievement, personal development and well-being of all learners.
 Although we are a church school, we are inclusive to all members of the community we serve.
 Our aim is that pupils from all faiths and those without a faith feel safe and happy, secure in the knowledge that their beliefs are respected and valued.

 The Christian character is evident in the strong sense of respect existing between staff and pupils, who are proud to be a part of our 'distinctive' school.